 They like the topics and feel safe and supported in lessons.

 A large number of students select History as a GCSE option and a significant number continue their studies onto A Level courses.

 The GCSE is taught to an increasingly broad ability range and the History department has developed their curriculum and approach to ensure all students can access and understand complex historical subject matter irrespective of their ability.

 In the build up to the final exams, the department offers an extensive intervention programme both before and after school.
 This provides Year 11 students with additional learning time whilst Year 13 attend specially designed drop-in sessions.

 The department run a number of competitions which are enthusiastically enjoyed by students.

-In 2018, two students went on to read History at University and seven out of eight Politics students went on to study International Relations.
+In 2019, three students went on to read History at University and three Politics students went on to study Politics and International Relations.